Suzy Batkovic: Personal

 Batkovic was born on 17 December 1980 in Newcastle, New South Wales.
 She is 192 cm tall.

 Basketball

 Batkovic is a forward and center.
-She has played professional basketball for over ten years.
+She has played professional basketball for over twenty years.
 She has won several basketball honours, including being named the 2001 Maher Medal International Player of the Year and the she co-won the 2008 co-winner for the Maher Medal International Player of the Year.

 Europe

 Batkovic has played basketball for several European clubs including the she played for the French side, Valenciennes in 2002/2003.
 That season, they won the French championships and finished at the top of the French League ladder.
 She played for Valenciennes again during the 2003/2004 season, the year the team won the EuroLeague Championship.
 For the 2004/2005, she played with the Spanish side Ros Casares.
 She was with a new side for the 2005/2006 season when she played for the Russian side UMMC Ekaterinburg.
 That season, she was named to the EuroLeague World All-Star team.
 In 2007/2008, she again played for Ekaterinburg, Russia.
 In 2008/2009, she played for the Italian side Cras Basket.
 She averaged 17.4 points and 7.0 rebounds per game for the season.
 Her team won the Italian Serie A championship.
 She earned being named first-team All-EuroCup while with the team.